HasibulRupok/pic-reach/README.md

 # Pic-Reach

-Pic-Reach is a MERN stack application designed to manage and store contact information, including names, addresses, phone numbers, and images of individuals.
-It provides functionalities to create, read, update, and delete (CRUD) contacts through specific API endpoints.
+Pic-Reach is a MERN (MongoDB, Express.js, React.js, Node.js) application designed to manage and store contact information of individuals, allowing users to perform CRUD (Create, Read, Update, Delete) operations.

 ## Features

-- **View Contacts:** Retrieve all contacts or specific contact details.
-- **Add Contact:** Create new contact information with names, addresses, phone numbers, and images.
+- **User Management**: Create, Read, Update, and Delete contact information including name, address, phone number, and image.
-- **Update Contact:** Modify existing contact details.
-- **Delete Contact:** Remove contacts and associated images from the database and server.
+- **Image Upload**: Allows users to upload images along with contact information.
+- **React Frontend**: Utilizes React for a dynamic and interactive user interface.
+- **Express Backend**: Handles data routing and interacts with MongoDB via Mongoose.

+## Installation

+1. Clone this repository.
+2. Install dependencies for both the backend and frontend:
+    ```bash
+    # Navigate to the backend directory
+    cd backend
+    npm install

+    # Navigate to the frontend directory
+    cd ../frontend
+    npm install
+    ```
+3. Set up MongoDB: Ensure MongoDB is installed and running locally or provide a MongoDB Atlas URI in the backend `.env` file.

+## Usage

+1. Run the backend server:
+    ```bash
+    # Inside the backend directory
+    npm start
+    ```
+   The server should start at `http://localhost:5555`.

+2. Start the frontend application:
+    ```bash
+    # Inside the frontend directory
+    npm start
+    ```
+   The React app should start at `http://localhost:3000`.

+3. Access the application by navigating to `http://localhost:3000` in your browser.

+## Backend Routes

+The backend API routes for interacting with user data are as follows:

+- `GET /users`: Retrieves all users' data.
+- `GET /users/:id`: Fetches a single user's data by ID.
+- `PUT /users/:id`: Updates an existing user's information.
+- `DELETE /users/:id`: Deletes a user and their associated image.

+## Frontend Routes

+The React frontend routes are:

+- `/`: Home page displaying the list of users.
+- `/users/edit/:id`: Page to edit a specific user's information.
+- `/users/create`: Page to add a new user.
+- `/users/delete/:id`: Page to delete a specific user.

 ## Technologies Used

-- **MongoDB:** Database for storing contact information.
-- **Express.js:** Backend framework for API handling.
-- **React.js:** Frontend library for the user interface.
-- **Node.js:** Runtime environment for the backend.

-## Backend Setup

-1. Clone the repository: `git clone [repository-url]`
-2. Install dependencies: `npm install`
-3. Set up environment variables (if needed).
-4. Run the backend server: `npm start`

-## API Routes

-### Users Routes

-- **GET /users:** Retrieve all contacts.
-- **GET /users/:id:** Get details of a specific contact.
-- **POST /users:** Add a new contact.
-- **PUT /users/:id:** Update details of a contact.
-- **DELETE /users/:id:** Delete a contact and associated image.
+- **Frontend**: React, React Router
+- **Backend**: Node.js, Express.js, MongoDB, Mongoose

-## Frontend (Not Provided)
+## Contributing

-The repository does not include the frontend implementation.
-You will need to integrate this backend with a frontend application for a complete user experience.
+Contributions are welcome!
+Feel free to open issues or submit pull requests.

-## Folder Structure
+## License

+This project is licensed under the [MIT License](LICENSE).